 13. Vienna, Austria

 Vienna is a gorgeous city often considered Europe’s cultural capital.
-It has amazing infrastructure, it is clean and safe, and has great public services.
+It has amazing infrastructure, it is clean and safe, and it has great public services.
 There are plenty of opportunities for digital nomads and it is relatively affordable.

 14. Lisbon, Portugal